Select Type of Degree:

 *The estimated net prices above are College Raptor’s estimate.
 Please contact the college financial aid office for actual net cost figures.

 A program that focuses on the application of history and administrative skills to the recording of public events and the management of related historical resources.
 Includes instruction in historical research methods, the planning and administration of public history projects, and applications to specific problems in public organizations, government agencies, foundations, and other facilities.

-For all the 210 degrees awarded in Public/Applied History per year, the majority of them are Masters degree.
-Out of the 44 students earning degrees at the Bachelors degree level across the US, 64% percent identify as women and 36% percent identify as men.
-While students at schools all over the US study Public/Applied History, Massachusetts has the most graduates.
+For all the 259 degrees awarded in Public/Applied History per year, the majority of them are Masters degree.
+Out of the 50 students earning degrees at the Bachelors degree level across the US, 68% percent identify as women and 32% percent identify as men.
+While students at schools all over the US study Public/Applied History, Michigan has the most graduates.
 The average annual income for a graduate with a bachelor's degree in Public/Applied History is $42,000.

 Majoring in Public/Applied History, your education can be applied to different careers.
-Public/Applied History majors go on to pursue jobs including Museum Technicians and Conservators and Curators which are in high demand.
+Public/Applied History majors go on to pursue jobs including Curators and Museum Technicians and Conservators which are in high demand.
 Some of the top paying jobs for Public/Applied History majors include History Teachers, Postsecondary, Historians and Curators.

 These are the highest paying careers for Public/Applied History majors.

 Join thousands of students and parents learning about finding the right college, admissions secrets, scholarships, financial aid, and more.